The Wild Shore

 Part Three : The World

 In Onofre, the group of friends spends time reading Baum’s book.
 It is an account of the writer’s voyages (after the Day) to Catalina island, Japan, Russia and round the world back to San Diego.
-It shows that in fact the foreigners are not better off without America around; the succession of unrealistic adventures and exploits increases disbelief; Tom laughs knowingly and Henry loses interest.
+It shows that in fact the rest of the world is not better off without America around, but in fact are simply ruled by a different set of imperialist powers instead; the succession of unrealistic adventures and exploits increases disbelief; Tom laughs knowingly and Henry loses interest.

 The return for San Diego calls for a valley meeting, to decide whether to join the resistance movement or not to change their way of life.
 Nationalistic and isolationist views clash.
 John and Tom’s opinion prevails and Onofre will answer negatively to San Diego.
 However, mainly under Steve’s influence, the group of friends secretly decides otherwise.